 Our trust rating takes into account a range of factors that influence a brokers reliability and reputation, These factors include how the broker is regulated, whether they use segregated bank accounts, their years in business, banking tiers, customer support offered, and much more.

-Plus500 is a popular choice amoungst UK traders with no commission on trades, leverage up to 294:1, margins from .25%, no deposit or withdrawal fees and regulation from the Financial Conduct Authority in the UK.
+Plus500 is a popular choice amoungst UK traders with no commission on trades, leverage up to 300:1, margins from .25%, no deposit or withdrawal fees and is authorised and regulated by the Financial Conduct Authority (FRN 509909).

-Plus500 is a great choice for people who like to trade on their mobile devices with their clean, easy to use apps and are one of the few brokers that offer an Apple watch app.
+Plus500 offer their clients the ability to trade on their mobile devices with their clean, easy to use apps and are one of the few brokers that offer an Apple watch app.

 Shares, Forex, Indices, Commodities, ETFs, Options, CFDs